California Dreamin' Rose

 This stunning variety produces large pink and mauve blend blooms all season on an upward branching habit; slightly fragrant; makes a distictive addition to any garden setting

 California Dreamin' Rose features showy lightly-scented hot pink flowers with lavender overtones, yellow eyes and white centers at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 California Dreamin' Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.